Do you need to file an IRS payment trace for your missing stimulus check?

 We'll explain what a payment trace is, including the two cases in which you may need to request one, as well as how to get started.
 We've also got stimulus payment guides for older adults, young adults, non-US citizens and those living abroad and people who pay or receive child support.
 Plus, here's what we're hearing so far about a potential fourth stimulus check, all of the tax credits you could claim this year, what may happen with student loan forgiveness and the child tax credit (calculate your total).
 This story was recently updated.

-Payment trace case 1: The IRS Get My Payment tool reports your payment was sent, but it never arrived
+Payment trace case 1: The IRS Get My Payment app reports your payment was sent, but you don't have it

 The IRS continues to send out the third stimulus check to millions of people, so there's a good chance that if you haven't gotten yours yet, it's in the works.
 You can check the status of your third check using the free IRS tracking tool, called Get My Payment.
 We have full instructions on how to use the Get My Payment tool and the different messages you might see there.
 You need to plug in your Social Security number or Individual Taxpayer Identification Number, date of birth, street address and ZIP or postal code.